nrwl/nx/docs/node/api-angular/generators/move.md

 Type: `string`

-The name of the Angular project to move
+The name of the Angular project to move.

 ### updateImportPath